BlueBrain/BioExplorer/ARCHITECTURE.md

 ### Abstraction

 The abstraction layer defines the interface to every element that can be used by the various engines in the system.
 The abstraction was put at the lowest possible level where the compromise between execution speed and code duplication was found acceptable.
-Regarding the geometry, and for the sake of memory consumption, [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) currently uses abstract data structures that are identical to the ones used by the underlying rendering engines (OSPRay [OSPRay](https://github.com/ospray/ospray) and [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix)).
+Regarding the geometry, and for the sake of memory consumption, [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) currently uses abstract data structures that are identical to the ones used by the underlying rendering engines ([OSPRay](https://github.com/ospray/ospray) and [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix)).
 This could vary in the future as new engines are added, but in this particular case of the geometry, and since it can be massive in the context of the Blue Brain project, the design decision was to force the engines to adapt to the definition of the abstract objects used by Blue Brain Brayns.

 ### Properties